Alternate Minister for Research & Innovation is Professor Costas Fotakis.

 It should be noted that Greece possesses exemplary scientific resources, with a high degree of specialization, that are competitive on an international level.
 These resources constitute the significant foundation on which the means for achieving the aforementioned goals will be built.

-The development of actions supporting human resources, with an emphasis on young scientists, has always been and always will be a priority for the R&I sector.
+The development of actions supporting human resources, with an emphasis on young scientists, has always been and always will be a priority for the R&I Division.